uxmanashraf/task-chargemap-app/README.md

 The API at https://openchargemap.org/site/develop/api should be used to search for charging stations.
 No additional data should be used in this project.

 The API provides data in a very noisy data model.
-We assume a application side data model entity with the name `chargingStation`.
+We assume an application side data model entity with the name `chargingStation`.
 The following mapping should be applied:

 | Description                | API model path                                | App model path                             | type   |
 | -------------------------  | --------------------------------------------- | ------------------------------------------ | ------ |